70% Rule Calculator

 Enter the Rehab Budget

-Enter the total estimated renovation cost to bring the property to ARV condition — include materials, labor, permits, and a contingency buffer of 10–15%.
-The rehab cost classification system helps frame your scope: cosmetic (0–15% of ARV), moderate (15–30%), heavy (30–40%), extensive (40–80%), teardown (>80%).
-The calculator warns you if Rehab exceeds 40% of ARV (heavy rehab may stretch the 70% Rule margin) or 80% of ARV (extreme — the rule may not apply at all).
+Enter the total estimated renovation cost to bring the property to ARV condition -- include materials, labor, permits, and a contingency buffer.
+The calculator classifies rehab scope relative to ARV: cosmetic (0-15%), moderate (15-30%), heavy (30-40%), extensive (40-80%), teardown (>80%).
+Warnings appear if Rehab exceeds 40% or 80% of ARV.

 3

-Select mode (Standard 70% / Adjustable % / Reverse)
+Select a mode (Standard 70% / Adjustable % / Reverse)

 4

 The primary output is Maximum Allowable Offer (MAO) rounded to the nearest $500.
-The Status Badge (Deep Value / Standard Flip Zone / Competitive Zone / High Risk) is based on Offer-as-%-of-ARV.
-Secondary metrics — Gross Margin (Pre-Cost Buffer) and Rule Buffer (Profit + Costs Allocation) — give dollar context for what the percentage buffer covers.
-In Mode 3, you'll see two separate percentages: Offer % and Implied Rule — both valid, measuring different things.
-The 70% Rule is a screening tool.
-Before committing capital on any property that passes this screen, run the full analysis in the Fix and Flip Calculator to model your specific financing, holding, and selling costs.
+The Status Badge (Deep Value / Standard Flip Zone / Competitive Zone / High Risk) is a screening label based on Offer-as-%-of-ARV.
+Secondary metrics -- Gross Margin (Pre-Cost Buffer) and Rule Buffer -- give dollar context.
+In Mode 3, you will see Offer % and Implied Rule as two separate metrics.

-Pro Tip 1 — ARV Quality
+Pro Tip 1 -- ARV Quality

-Pro Tip 2 — Percentage Selection
+Pro Tip 2 -- Percentage Selection

-Pro Tip 3 — Wholesale Role
+Pro Tip 3 -- Wholesale Role

-Pro Tip 4 — Workflow
+Pro Tip 4 -- Workflow

 Choosing the Right Mode

-Standard 70% (amber) — Use when:
+Standard 70% (amber) -- Use when:

-Adjustable % (orange) — Use when:
+Adjustable % (orange) -- Use when:

-Reverse Mode (purple) — Use when:
+Reverse Mode (purple) -- Use when:

 Inputs and Outputs

-What you enter, what the calculator screens
+What you enter, what the calculator estimates

 Inputs